cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Online help: well enhanced (e.g. modi and padding variants used for block ciphers now are described explicitly).

-- CrypTool Script: Extensive revision:
+- CrypTool script: Extensive revision:
                    - extensions and update to status quo,
                    - inclusion of many Sage code samples, delivery of the Sage code as files,